Search Engine Optimization (SEO) - Starter Guide

 You'll now have a few options to build your sitemap.

-• Generate a sitemap automatically in SiteManager by filling in your domain, choosing a frequency the website is likely to change and click the save icon (afterwards you're able to edit the sitemap)
+• Generate a sitemap automatically in SiteManager by filling in your domain, choosing a frequency the website is likely to change and click the save icon (afterward you're able to edit the sitemap)

 • Upload your own custom sitemap .xml file